theonlyid/theonlyid.github.io/about.md

 In 2017 and 2018 I was at the Wyss Center for Neurotechnology in Geneva where I was working on a number of projects ranging from novel medical devices for epilepsy or stroke monitoring to a brain-computer interface for completely locked-in patients using signals from an implanted multi-electrode array.
 The projects that I did there cannot be shared openly, but I would be happy to discuss non-critical aspects about them in case you'd like to know more about them.

-My primary interest and focus has been in real-time signal processing and anlaysis of neuronal activity for neuro-rehabilitation and neural repair.
+My primary interest and focus has been in real-time signal processing and analysis of neuronal activity for neuro-rehabilitation and neural repair.
 This includes clustering, classification and decoding of real-time multi-modal signals.
 Most of the projects outlined in this blog are connected by that common theme.
 I'm interested in developing novel algorithms that learn to identify neural events (such as seizures), or brain-states (such as feeling happy or sad), in real-time.
 I'm also interested in developing neurotechnologies that enable better signal acquisition, are progressively less invasive, and safer.

 An overview of these projects are in my [resume](/assets/docs/resume.pdf).